tomstafford/psy6422/docs/040-projects.md

 Create project containing script to generate plots from this data: [anscombe.csv](static/anscombe.csv) (template script [here](static/project1.R); find completed example on google drive)

+Share this project with another student on the course.

+Run the project shared with you, complete this checklist.

 Review the questions in the library [Research Data Management plan for postgraduate researchers](https://drive.google.com/file/d/1T0kwMSmecf7JZXgKQ1IfCzC9G50cQx87/view?usp=sharing)

 ## Checklist